pepsm/Spring-DiplomaApp/README.md

 ---------------------
 ### Description
 - Designed and developed a job portal using Java, Spring MVC, and Hibernate ORM.
 - The application enabled job-seekers to register for viewing the jobs posted by employers as well as apply to them.
+As a role of job-seeker you can also create your personal CV, which employers can find.
   The employers can also register, post jobs, and receive applications for the job they posted.
 The application had the functionality to     create, retrieve, update, and delete information.
 - Enhanced database interaction using Hibernate annotations based mapping with MySQL.
 - Built a user friendly and responsive website to enhance user experience.